 Multiple volunteer forces

 The above guidelines apply to each type of volunteer force (fire, ambulance, auxiliary police) managed by a deemed employer.
-The employer may select a different amount for each volunteer force.
+The employer may select a different amount of earnings coverage for each volunteer force.

 On the Volunteer Forces Schedule, the employer calculates the insurable earnings for each force as described in “Reporting earnings for volunteer forces”.
 The employer then reports the total for all forces as the annual insurable earnings for the forces.

-This policy applies to decisions with respect to the calculation of premiums made on or after June 1, 2006.
+This policy applies to decisions made with respect to the calculation of premiums for volunteer forces for periods on or after January 1, 2021.

 Workplace Safety and Insurance Act, 1997, as amended